SmithWillSuffice/PukahaPai/README_pukahapai.md

 [] = not yet done.
 ✔ = crudely working, no obvious bugs.
 ✔✔ = satisfying and somewhat tested on examples.
-✔✔✔ = rigorously tested.
+✔✔✔ = rigorously tested (so why still on the TODO list? — because I'm not totally trusting!).

 **Short List:**
 * Get basic pendulum example working with GUI.
    - [✔] GUI controller + Julia Solver.
-   - [] Add a button to "Save Model" which presently should just run the plotly html plot script.
+   - [✔] Add a button to "Save Model" which presently should just run the plotly html plot script.
 Later we could add some other form of archiving, like saving the Julia script pair plus CSV to a subsubfolder?